dotnet/linker/docs/design/compiler-generated-code-handling.md

 Modern compilers provide language features which require lot of fancy code generation by the compiler.
 Not just pure IL generation, but producing new types, methods and fields.
 An example is `async`/`await` in C# which turns the body of the method into a separate class which implements a state machine.

 Lot of the trimming logic relies on attributes authored by the developer.
-These provide hints to the trimmer especially around ares which are otherwise problematic, like reflection.
+These provide hints to the trimmer especially around areas which are otherwise problematic, like reflection.
 For example see [reflection-flow](reflection-flow.md) for an example of such attribute.

 ## Problem